bagnine/Pnuemonia-image-classification/README.md

 image source: [Hashmi et al., 2020: Efficient Pneumonia Detection in Chest Xray Images Using Deep Transfer Learning](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7345724/#app1-diagnostics-10-00417)

 As we were learning about image classfication, we continuously read that convolutions were king.
 This made sense.
 A sliding filter that could pick out features in in the image via [convolutions](https://en.wikipedia.org/wiki/Convolution#Visual_explanation)l.
-However, we saw Densenet, an almost entriely connected network, outperform primarily convolutional neural networks.
-Indeed, in the present study, we found < insert differences between vgg16 and densenet performance here >.
+However, we saw Densenet, an almost entriely densley connected network, outperform primarily convolutional neural networks.
+Indeed, in the present study, we found that of the three models we tested, Densenet121 performed the best.
 In light of the performance, we included in Densenet in our stacked classifier.

 ### Mobilenet, a light weight multipurpose image recognition archetecture